-Jairo Mejia, M.D., ACCESS’ Chief Medical Officer, answers some questions about diabetes testing and has provided some helpful tips for monitoring your glucose levels.
+November is National Diabetes Awareness Month, and ACCESS Chief Medical Officer, Dr. Jairo Mejia is here to answer some questions about diabetes and some helpful tips for monitoring your glucose levels.

 Diabetes is a disease in which the body’s ability to produce or respond to the hormone insulin is impaired, resulting in abnormal metabolism of carbohydrates and elevated levels of glucose in the blood and urine.